exectails/Mabioned/Documentation/01 General.md

 Since the client is loading the regions on demand when you enter them it's possible to modify and reload a region during run-time.
-To do this you need to put the region you want to edit into your data folder and mod your client to load the region from there.
-If you now edit it, leave the region, and enter it again, the client will load your changes.
+To do this you need to put the region you want to edit into your data folder and modify your client to load the region from there.
+If you edit it now, leave the region, and enter it again, the client will load your changes.
 In a server emulator like Aura you might also have access to a refresh command that makes this process easier.